 The bill H. 3643 aims to amend the South Carolina Code of Laws regarding voter registration and party affiliation.
-It establishes that only electors registered as affiliated with a certified political party or as unaffiliated for at least 45 days prior to a partisan primary or advisory referendum may participate in those events.
-Additionally, it mandates that voter registration applications include information about an applicant's political party affiliation.
-The bill also shortens the candidate filing period for general elections, requires all candidates to pay a filing fee, and allows political parties to charge a certification fee.
-Furthermore, it stipulates that only individuals who have participated in a party's recent statewide primaries and are registered with that party for a specified period can appear on the ballot for that party's primary.
+It introduces a new section, 7-5-200, which stipulates that only electors registered as affiliated with a certified political party or as unaffiliated for at least 45 days prior to a partisan primary or advisory referendum may participate in those events.
+Additionally, it establishes processes for electors to register or change their party affiliation.
+The bill also amends existing sections to require voter registration applications to include political party affiliation, shortens the candidate filing period for general elections, mandates filing fees for all candidates, and allows political parties to charge certification fees.

 02/05/2025: 7-5-200, 7-11-15, 7-11-210, 7-13-40